sbrudz/vr-us-population/README.md

 # Visualization of U.S. Population in VR

-A visualization of the population by county of the United States using WebVR.
+A visualization of the United States population by county using WebVR.

 [![VR U.S. Population](./src/assets/preview.png)](https://sbrudz.github.io/vr-us-population/)

+If you have an HTC Vive or Occulus Rift, you can use the controllers to move and scale the visualization.

 ## About the Data